khaledh/khaledh.github.io/docs/osdev/03-targeting-uefi-p1.md

 # Targeting UEFI - Part 1

 Traditionally, booting an operating system on x86/x86\_64 hardware has been done using the BIOS.
 The BIOS has been considered legacy for a long time, and has been replaced by UEFI (Unified Extensible Firmware Interface) on most modern hardware.
-In this section we will just focus on cross-compiling to UEFI (we'll get to the actual booting part later).
+We no longer have to write a boot sector in assembly and rely on BIOS interrupts to load the OS.
+In this section we will focus on cross-compiling to UEFI (we'll get to the actual booting part later).

 Since there is no OS to target yet, we'll need to cross-compile to a **freestanding** environment (as opposed to an OS hosted environment), where only a subset of the C standard library and runtime is available.
 That means we can't use features from the standard library that rely on OS support like memory allocation, threads, IO, etc.